karek314/liskpool/README.md

 <b>Legacy</b> branch - before 1.0.0<br>

 ### Tokens and Dapps
-LiskPool will allow to distribute own tokens to voters in further updates
+In further updates LiskPool will allow to prepare or pregenerate genesis blocks to custom dapps allowing to distribute own tokens to voters.

 # Requirements
 <a href="https://mariadb.org" target="_blank">MariaDB server</a><br>